 Hi, I'm Kathleen — a product designer with a cognitive science background.

 Smartcar Connect is the interface that enables customers’ users to link their vehicles to an app.
-The goal of this initial redesign was to make the user experience faster and more seamless for all users.
-To facilitate easier navigation, I refreshed the visual style of the entire flow, and designed new flows to help apps simplify and personalize the process.
-I also focused on cases outside of the happy path, including helping users discover whether their vehicle is compatible and create a connected services account if eligible.
-Read more about the redesign.
+The goal of this initial redesign was to make the user experience faster and more seamless.
+To facilitate easier navigation, I refreshed the visual style of the entire flow and designed new paths to help our customers simplify the process for their users.
+I also focused on cases outside of the happy path, including helping vehicle owners discover whether their vehicle is compatible and create a connected services account.
+Read more about the redesign

 Smartcar scheduled webhooks

 Some of Smartcar’s customers wanted the ability to make requests on their own instead of having a vehicle owner initiate API requests from their app.
-With scheduled webhooks, customers can automatically retrieve vehicle data from Smartcar and have it sent to a URL on a scheduled basis.
-As this was the most technically complex feature thus far for the API, I aimed to make the experience of using and managing webhooks as easy as possible in the developer dashboard.
-Read the announcement blog post.
+For example, auto insurance customers wanted to retrieve their policyholders' vehicle odometer reading on a monthly basis.
+With scheduled webhooks, customers can automatically retrieve data from vehicles and have it sent to a URL on a scheduled basis.
+While it was the most technically complex feature in the API, I aimed to make the experience of creating and managing webhooks as easy as possible in the developer dashboard.
+Read the announcement blog post

 Smartcar marketing site

-I refreshed the marketing site and crafted a new visual system to communicate Smartcar's mission of "empowering developers to build the future of mobility" in a more inspiring and approachable way.
-The previous version of the homepage was inaccessible to non-developers and difficult to scale across different touchpoints.
+I crafted a new visual system and refreshed the marketing site and to communicate Smartcar's mission of "empowering developers to build the future of mobility" in a more inspiring and approachable way.
+The previous version of the homepage was inaccessible to audiences with non-technical backgrounds and difficult to scale to the product.
 I aimed to create a brand identity that felt empowering, relatable, trustworthy, and polished.
-Check out Smartcar's marketing site or read more about the refresh.
+Check out the site or read more about the refresh

-In the summer of 2018, I was a design intern on the Consumer team at Coinbase.
-One of the largest projects I worked on was a redesign of the clawback experience to increase the number of users who pay back the funds they owe.
+In the summer of 2018, I was the first design intern at Coinbase where I worked on the Consumer product.
+One of my largest projects was a redesign of the clawback experience to increase the number of users who pay back the funds they owe.
 In the original flow, users aren’t given information on why they have restrictions on their account, what their next steps are, or when the clawback process will begin.
-I redesigned the end-to-end experience for users in the clawback state to make the self-recovery process more intuitive and transparent.
+I designed a new experience for users in the clawback state to make the self-recovery process more transparent.